s1dhuman/credit-card-recommender/README.md

-# Credit Card Recommendation System
+# Credit Card Recommendation System (proj. still in progess)

 A modern, AI-powered web application that recommends the best credit cards to users based on their profile and preferences.